 Swelling or Expansion

-Most power banks contain either lithium-ion or lithium-polymer batteries, so when they become faulty or overheat, these start to become swollen to the point of exploding with the pass of time.
+Most power banks contain either lithium-ion or lithium-polymer batteries, so when they become faulty or overheat, these start to become swollen to the point of exploding with the passing of time.

 The good thing is that swelling is easy to notice, and thus, it’s a hint that your power bank it’s getting damaged, and it’s time to replace it.